Floydlang/floyd/Docs/Floyd toplevel.md

 ???
 What if you want a container-like setup for each "document"?
 Allow making sub-container that can be instantiated in a container?
 Or a tree of stuff inside a container.

+# ABOUT PROBES AND TWEAKERS

+Probes and tweakers are added ontop of a design.
+They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations, all without altering the code or design itself.
+The tweakers cannot affect the behaviour of the logic, only timing and hardware utilisation etc.

 # ABOUT CONCURRENCY AND TIME IN DETAIL

 This it important.
 This is how to express time / mutation / concurrency in Floyd.
 For each independant state or "thread" you want in your container, you need to insert an Actor component and write its processing function.